If you have bradycardia symptoms it indicates your brain and other vital organs are not getting the oxygen they need. Let me explain more.

 - Liver function test (LFT)

-Your risk of developing a serious heart problem can be minimized by properly treating an underlying thyroid disorder.
+Your risk of developing a serious heart problem can be minimized by properly treating an underlying hypothyroid disorder.

 It’s also reassuring to know that cutting edge research is uncovering the critical role the thyroid hormones play to help heal the heart.
 More specifically, emerging research reveals restoring free T3 to optimal levels may facilitate the natural ability of the heart to repair, and regenerate itself.